Staincliffe CE Junior School

 Religious Education

-Over the Summer term the children will be exploring the question: How does growing up bring responsibilities and commitments?
+Over the Autumn term the children will be exploring the question:

 Art and Design